tammerg/katacoda-scenarios/MERN_dev_environment/step3.md

 You'll see we are in `/root/movies-app/server`

-We can create a new Dockerfile with:
+We can start by first getting our server setup.
+Let's create a new Dockerfile:

 ```bash
 touch /root/movies-app/server/Dockerfile